SetropLeo/Common-Design-Patterns/README.md

 a) What it is/What it does?

-- It is a pattern that allow you to convert a class that respects a specific interface to respect another one
+- It is a pattern that allows you to convert a class that respects a specific interface to respect another one

 b) Where you can use it?